 Every child needs a parent to advocate for their rights and opportunities to learn.

 Some children may also need a legal advocate to help ensure their access to education and other protected rights.
-If you are the parent of a child with special needs, including an Individual Education Plan, who is not satisfied with the services being provided to your student, then JCFS Legal Advocacy Center may be a resource for you.
+If you are the parent of a child with special needs, including an Individual Education Plan or 504 plan, who is not satisfied with the services being provided to your student, then JCFS Legal Advocacy Center may be a resource for you.

-Jewish Federation of Metropolitan Chicago's Legal Advocacy Center is a program for individuals with disabilities that is administered by Jewish Child & Family Services.
-Legal Advocacy Center offers special education legal representation, consultation, information and referral services to individuals with disabilities and their families.
+Legal Advocacy Center is a program of Jewish Child & Family Services.
+We offer special education legal representation, consultation, information and referral services to individuals with disabilities and their families.